RFShahrear/CSEFest18Bomberman/README.md

 Visualizer : Pygame handler, not the contestant's concern

     MapData : Contains game information
+    	Every Function need to be called with the player object as the first parameter.
        (Functions starting with __ is private and not normally callable) schedule_bomb                        -> Place a bomb on current position schedule_move (Direction: N/S/E/W)   -> move to given direction